 How Do You Know When Potatoes Are Ready To Harvest

-The process of realizing that the time for harvesting potatoes is approaching does not happen overnight.
+Realizing that the time for harvesting potatoes is approaching does not happen overnight.
 It is gradual.
-Many beginning gardeners just count the harvest days since they planted the potatoes, and it is sort of a way to calculate when to harvest potatoes.
+Many beginning gardeners just count the harvest days since they planted the potatoes, which is a way to calculate when to harvest potatoes.
 However, it is not the best way to determine when to harvest potatoes.

 The potato plant has different characteristics in the leaves, and the stems, that indicate when potatoes are ready to be harvested.
 Below we explain the changes in the plant that will give you the best and most reliable indicator to understand when to harvest potatoes.

-Before the time of potato harvest, you will see that the white flowers of the potato plant begin to dry, although the potato plant is still green and with abundant foliage.
-This indicates that it is not yet time to harvest the potatoes and that the potatoes are not ready.
+Before the potato harvest, you will see that the white flowers of the potato plant begin to dry, although the potato plant is still green and has abundant foliage.
+This indicates that it is not yet time to harvest the potatoes and that they are not ready.

 When Are Potatoes Ready to Harvest

-When Are Potatoes Ready to Harvest.
-When it is time to harvest potatoes, potato plants turn yellowish, with dry leaves and a decayed appearance, as if they were dying.
+When Are Potatoes Ready to Harvest?
+When it is time to harvest potatoes, potatoes turn yellowish, with dry leaves and a decayed appearance, as if they were dying.
 This change is gradual, it does not happen overnight, so it is normal to see some plants start to yellow, but the others will remain green.
 At this point, all the white flowers on the potato plant are dried out and died a few weeks ago.

-When Are Potatoes Ready to Harvest.
-You will see that the potato plant loses its leafiness, and the soil around the plant begins to be much more visible than in previous months as the plant is losing volume.
-The leaves of the potato plant turn yellowish and look like dry leaves, then it is time to harvest the potatoes.
+When Are Potatoes Ready to Harvest?
+You will see that the potato plant loses its leafiness, and the soil around it begins to be much more visible than in previous months as the plant is losing volume.
+The potato plant leaves turn yellowish and look like dry leaves, then it is time to harvest the potatoes.

 These potatoes are ready to be harvested, although it is advisable to wait a few more days for the maturation process of the potato skin that we explain below.

-If they are left in the ground for some time after they have ripened, pests will feed on them, especially during the rainy season.
+If left in the ground for some time after ripening, pests will feed on them, especially during the rainy season.
 Pathogenic fungi, worms, or mice can invade potato crops if they are not removed at harvest time.

 So, now we know when potatoes are ready.
 Let’s see When to Harvest Potatoes, when is the best time.

-It is advisable to allow only a few days from the time the potato plants turn yellow until the potatoes are harvested.
+It is advisable to allow only a few days from when the potato plants turn yellow until the potatoes are harvested.
 This time allows the potato skins to harden and become much tougher.
-It is advisable to remove dry, yellowing potato plants from the field a few days before harvesting the potatoes.
-This will speed up the hardening process of the potato skins and, in addition, harvesting with a tractor will be much easier.
+Removing dry, yellowing potato plants from the field a few days before harvesting them is advisable.
+This will speed up the hardening process of the potato skins, and, in addition, harvesting with a tractor will be much easier.

 When to Harvest Potatoes